ssmolkin1/git-push-all/README.md

+# Git-push-all (gal)
-A small utility to quickly commit and push all changes to your git remote.
+A small utility to set up git credential storage and to quickly push your worktree to your remote.
+More documentation coming soon!